seed-labs/seed-emulator/examples/06-mini-internet/README.md

     real_as = base.createAutonomousSystem(asn)
     real_router = real.createRealWorldRouter(real_as)

-    real_router.joinNetworkByName('ix{}'.format(exchange), exchange_ip)
+    real_router.joinNetwork('ix{}'.format(exchange), exchange_ip)
 ```

 The real-world AS helper creates a real-world AS in the emulator.
 It works by utilizing the `Reality` layer.

 It first creates an AS with the `createAutonomousSystem` call of the base layer.
 It then adds a real-world router to the AS with the `createRealWorldRouter` call of the real-world layer.
-Last, it connects the real-world router to an internet exchange with the `joinNetworkByName` call of the node class.
+Last, it connects the real-world router to an internet exchange with the `joinNetwork` call of the node class.
 Since real-world ASN can be outside the 2~254 range, we override the auto address assignment by manually assigning an address when joining the network.

 ### Service AS creator